 There is no doubt that we need to prepare for a future that includes spraying by drones.
 Features such as topography adjustment for height consistency and autonomous swath control are already essentially standard, and the capabilities that improve control and safety will continue to develop.

 And yet I’ve been nervous about the prospect of pesticide application with drones.
 My primary concern is around – you guessed it – spray drift.
-Because a drone payload is relatively small (about 15 kg for the Kray, about 10 kg for the Agras MG-1, and 16 or 24 kg for the RMax and Fazer, respectively), application volumes will need to be low to have any sort of productivity.
+Because a drone payload is relatively small (about 5 to 25 L, depending on the model), application volumes will need to be low to have any sort of productivity.
 How low?
 For manned aircraft with a 200 to 600 gallon hopper, 2 to 4 US gpa (18 to 36 L/ha) are the lowest commonplace volumes.
 The lower volumes require a Medium spray quality (among the finer sprays in modern boom spray practice) to achieve the required coverage.

 It’s a simple concept: the less water is used, the smaller the droplets need to be to provide the necessary droplet density on the target.
 Drift control with coarser sprays requires higher volumes, and true droplet-size-based low-drift spraying can’t really happen at volumes less then, say 5 to 7 US gpa.